pebblecode/pebble-handbook/hiring-great-talent/process/defining-candidate-specification.md

 ### Create Interest

-- Company Overview & Potential - Essentially answering the question “Why us?”
+- Company Overview & Potential (Essentially answering the question “Why us?”)
-— How We Work
+-— How We Work
-— The Market We Work In
+-— The Market We Work In
-— Our directors & founders
+-— Our directors & founders

 **Related Link**
 [About pebble code]()